 Step 2: Mix it well to form a paste or batter and then roll into bite sized balls.

 Note: I didn’t make mine super sweet so taste the dough and add more honey if you want it sweeter.

 Step 3: Lastly you can either roll them into sesame seeds, cocoa powder, chopped nuts, or just leave them as is.
 Please scroll down to view the printable recipe card.

 At this point you could also put it in a small baking dish and cut it up like fudge.
 Store them in an air tight container in the refrigerator or freeze.
 I like to store them in a baggie in the freezer and just pop one in my mouth for a sweet treat.

 I try to eat these sparingly but mine were gone in 2 days <sigh>.
 I just bought a huge jar of tahini so I know I’ll be making more.
 Hope you enjoy this little treat!

 - ½ cup tahini

-Roll into little balls and then roll the balls in sesame seeds, raw cacao powder, hemp seeds or even coconut sugar.
+- Roll into little balls and then roll the balls in sesame seeds, cocoa powder, hemp seeds or even coconut sugar.
 Whatever you want.